Stabiae: Villa Casa dei Miri

-This is a villa rustica excavated in 1779 - 80 and is near the villas of otium of ancient Stabia.
+This is a villa rustica excavated in 1779–80 and is near the villas of otium of ancient Stabia.
 It is divided into residential and the rustic areas; the living area consists of an entrance portico with three columns, in which a staircase leads to the upper floor and divides the entrance from a small atrium.
 Around this are several rooms and a doorway into a large peristyle with twenty columns, with frescoed walls and floors decorated with mosaics and marble opus sectile.
 There are also thermal baths.

 The agricultural part includes a series of rooms mainly for the production of oil as evidenced by the discovery of two oil presses with a tank.
-There is also a farmyard in which an unusual terracotta pot was found, divided into various compartments used to fatten dormice, one of the favorite foods of the Romans.
+There is also a farmyard in which an unusual terracotta pot was found, divided into various compartments used to fatten dormice, one of the favourite foods of the Romans.

 Temples

 The almost total absence of temples in the central Stabiae area suggests that these were most likely razed to the ground during the occupation of Sulla: however, some remains suggest the presence of various sacred structures such as a temple dedicated to Hercules, Diana, Athena, Cybele and most importantly the Genius Stabianum.

-The temple of Hercules was located on the rock of Rovigliano (Petra Herculis), a limestone islet about 200 metres from the coast.
+The temple of Hercules was located on the rock of Rovigliano (Petra Herculis), a limestone islet about 200 meters (approx 656 ft) from the coast.
 The name Rovigliano derives either from an ancient Roman family name, the gens Rubilia or from the consul Rubelio, owner of the rock, or from the Latin term robilia the leguminous plants which grew abundantly in the ager area.
 Few traces of the temple of Hercules survived but include a wall in opus reticulatum, and a bronze statue representing Hercules which has since been lost.

 The temple of Diana was located in the hamlet of Pozzano at the southern end of the ager stabianus on the hill near the basilica of the Madonna di Pozzano.
-In 1585 remnants were found in the church garden including a altar with deer heads, flowers and fruits, which is now kept in the Villa San Marco.
+In 1585 remnants were found in the church garden including an altar with deer heads, flowers and fruits, which is now kept in the Villa San Marco.

 The temple of Athena was brought to light in 1984 in the Privati area, on the banks of the Rivo Calcarella, over an area of about 200 square metres.
 The temple dates from the Samnite period, probably built around the 4th century BC and contained a large quantity of artifacts.
 Among the most important finds found in this temple is a relief of the head of Hercules, of Hellenistic inspiration, made between the fourth and third century BC.

 The temple of Cybele was discovered in 1863, in Trivione, Gragnano, during widening of a road.

-The temple of the Genius Stabianum was brought to light in 1762 and after its exploration reburied: it is supposed to be between the hill of Varano and Santa Maria Charity.
-A plaque commemorated that the temple was restored after the earthquake of 62 and the work carried out by Caesius Daphnus.
+The temple of the Genius Stabianum was brought to light in 1762 and after its exploration reburied.
+It is supposed to be between the hill of Varano and Santa Maria Charity.
+A plaque commemorated that the temple was restored after the earthquake of 62 and that the work had been carried out by Caesius Daphnus.